 - In-Season vs Out-of-Season Produce

 Also, the first few times you go grocery shopping it is a good idea to bring a calculator with you and add up the costs of the items as you put them in your cart, that way you are not surprised when you get to the cash register.
-If you find you are going to go over your budgeted amount, figure out which items you can put back or do some further price comparisons.
+If you find you are going to go over your budgeted amount, figure out which items you can put back or do some further price comparisons to cut down on spending.

 Step 5: Only use coupons when it makes sense

 Coupons and store discounts are only saving you money if it was an item you were planning to buy in the first place.
 If you purchase an item simply because you have a coupon for it only adds to your total costs, it is not actually saving you money.
 If it’s not on your shopping list don’t buy it, especially if it is not something you will use before the expiration date.
-Just because you can buy 50 sticks of deodorant at once doesn’t mean you should, unless you have a teenager in the house, then you might actually need that many…but only if it’s on your list!
-Looking for coupons for the items on our list before you go shopping is a good idea, that way you are actually saving money.
+Just because you can save money on deodorant when you buy 50 at once doesn't mean you should, unless you've already budgeted for them.